Jafarighm/jafarighm.github.io/_pages/cv.md

 Honors & Awards
 ======
-**Being selected as the top student in the Master's program among all Master's biology students by the Vice Chancellor of the Faculty of Science at Ferdowsi University.**
+**Being selected as the top student in the Master's program among all Master's biology students by the Vice Chancellor of the Faculty of Science at Ferdowsi University.**<br>
 *Ferdowsi University of Mashhad*<br>
 Apr 2024<br>

 **Achieving 5th place in the national entrance exam for the Master's program in Plant Biology, out of all candidates in Iran.**<br>
-Aug 2021
+Aug 2021<be>

 **Acknowledged officially by Vice President for Socio-Cultural and Student Affairs of the Ferdowsi University of Mashhad for honorable activity during scientific membership in the Student Scientific Society.**<br>
 *Ferdowsi University of Mashhad*<br>